jla690/env/README.md

 # Flask Page
 Website that can be used for cataloguing items like a store would.
 Created in Python using Flask, HTML, CSS, and SQLite database for storing queries.
+Added Dockerfile for containerizing the project.

 Main Page:
 ![image](https://user-images.githubusercontent.com/56463342/134216623-5dfb9e72-0b84-4fba-b9b9-77becd163ff6.png)